rogerjbos/schwab_bot/README.md

 # Schwab Trading Bot 🤖💼

-A Rust-powered trading assistant that connects Schwab brokerage accounts to a Telegram control channel.
+A Rust-powered trading assistant that connects Schwab (and Interactive Brokers) brokerage accounts to a Telegram control channel.
 The bot keeps an eye on configured equities, evaluates momentum signals, enforces strict risk checks, and places limit orders through the official Schwab API.
 Configuration lives in `symbols_config.json`, letting you tailor exposure, thresholds, and account routing per symbol.

 ## ✨ Features